-But come forth they do, and occasionally – very occasionally – they form into ideas that I struggle to fit into a single storyline.
+But come forth they do, and occasionally – very occasionally – they form into ideas that I struggle to fit into a single book.
 As a result, I find myself in a quandary; do I expand the solo story and turn it into something with subplots, or do I expand it out into a series?
 I’d like to say, in case my publisher reads this, that I always choose the most commercially-viable option.
 But, I must confess, that’s just not the case.
 The commercial aspect of anything I’m writing is there at the back of my mind, but it doesn’t fully influence my decision to write a story.
-What does influence my decision to get something down is whether or not I can actually sustain a plot throughout an interesting weave of events.
+What does influence my decision is whether or not I can actually sustain a plot throughout an interesting weave of events.

 It’s just that, when I get to 70,000 words or so, if I find myself to have more to say, then I want to say it in one form or another.
-With my first two published books – Fall From Grace and Leap of Faith – the second book followed on from the first after a decent interval of two years, both in real life and in the world I had created / liberally borrowed from the real one.
+With my first two published books – Fall From Grace and Leap of Faith – the second book followed on from the first after a decent interval of two years, both in real life and in the world I had created.
 I’d enjoyed writing the three main characters and, when I realised that they were all reflections of part of my own personality, I’d come to the conclusion that I wanted to explore that in more detail.
 I felt like there was still more of a story to tell with this trio, so I started writing … and stopped 75,000 or so words later.
 It’s not that simple, of course, as the first draft was something like 95,000 words, and I had to wrestle with my own ego and a very talented editor to get it into shape.

 I’ve been asked on a number of different occasions if I’d ever write a third book in that series, and the answer has always been the same; “No.” I don’t have been desire to continue writing those characters; not because I don’t like them anymore, but because there’s nothing more I can legitimately write anymore about them that will be interesting.
 Their stories are “places in times”; unique and individual for the plots and experiences they had, but not particularly able to be placed into other settings without a crowbar and a lot of convoluted plot lines that undoubtedly won’t make sense.